jrpotter/notebook/notes/c17/signals.md

 ## Safety

 A function is **async-signal-safe** if and only if it can be safely called from a signal handler.
-This holds either because it is [[threads#Safety|reentrant]] or because it cannot be interrupted by a signal handler.
+This holds either because it is [[operating_systems/threads#Safety|reentrant]] or because it cannot be interrupted by a signal handler.

 %%ANKI
 Basic